Zollinger-Ellison Syndrome

 How is Zollinger-Ellison syndrome diagnosed?

-What is the treatment for Zollinger-Ellison syndrome?
+What are the treatment options for Zollinger-Ellison syndrome?

 Can Zollinger-Ellison syndrome be cured?

-Is Zollinger-Ellison syndrome inherited?
+Is Zollinger-Ellison syndrome hereditary?

 How common is Zollinger-Ellison syndrome?